DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 That's teacher-student training, most commonly applied as knowledge distillation.
 It can be motivated as a less "spiky" objective than one-hot softmax cross entropy.
 It doesn't matter if you use KL divergence or cross entropy.
 We saw what kinds of gradients to expect, that even the correct class can receive a positive loss gradient, and the gradient is zero when the student agrees with the mixed target.

-The most common scenario for teacher-student is **optimizing for inference/predictions**, where we want maximum prediction quality for minimum prediction runtime.
+The most common scenario for teacher-student is **optimising for inference/predictions**, where we want maximum prediction quality for minimum prediction runtime.
 To do this we spend a bit more training time to first train a large teacher and then use the teacher-student objective to train a better compact student model than we could have done from scratch.

 <ul class="nav nav-pills">
   <li class="nav-item">